 What does it mean to be an accredited agency?

 Being accredited ensures that CAS is upheld by best practices in service delivery and administration.
 Every 4 years CAS undergoes a rigorous site visit by The Council on Accreditation (COA), whereby CAS provides evidence of implementation for standards developed by COA related to Financial Management, Governance, Client Rights, Quality Improvement, Service Delivery, Ethics, Risk Management, Human Resource Management, and Training and Supervision.
 Simply put, Accreditation is a strategy to strengthen, measure, and validate our agency's effectiveness.

 The Council on Accreditation (COA) is an international, independent, not-for-profit, child and family service and behavioral healthcare accrediting organization.
 It was founded in 1977 by the Child Welfare League of America and Family Service America (now the Alliance for Children and Families).
 Originally known as an accrediting body for family and children's agencies, COA currently accredits 38 different service areas and over 60 types of programs.
 COA views accreditation as a catalyst for change that builds on an organization's strengths and helps it achieve better results in all areas.
 The accreditation process is designed to meet the needs of diverse organizations.
 An organization is evaluated against best-practice standards, which are developed using a consensus model with input from a wide range of service providers, funders, experts, policymakers and consumers.

 What are the requirements for becoming a foster parent through CAS?
 Children's Aid Society abides by the Department of Human Resources Minimum Standards for Foster Homes.
 The minimum standards must be met by persons responsible for the care of children in order for a foster family home approval to be issued.
-Our Moms and Babies program staff would love to hear from you if you are interested in fostering a young mom and her baby.
 Please call 205.251.7148 to find out how you can become a foster parent.